agorelick/NGS-scripts/README.md

 Next, copy `run_glimpse.sh` to the directory containing the newly-created `preprocessing/` subdirectory, which contains a bam file from a normal tissue sample.
 Edit the script to replace the name of the normal sample (in the example, it is C157N1).
 Then run the script with `sbatch run_glimpse.sh`.

+# Older notes for Alex.
+Not instructions!

-### Obtaining het-SNPs from lpWGS data analyzed by Azenta
+## Obtaining het-SNPs from lpWGS data analyzed by Azenta
 Azenta's lpWGS analysis pipeline includes genotype imputation: https://web.azenta.com/genotyping-arrays-low-pass-genome-sequencing.
 These are provided in files named `analysis/[samplename].vcf.gz` (with genome build b37).
 You can subset these for only high-confidence heterozygous SNPs via the following bcftools command.
 Note that we need `-c 0` to be added to make sure that the output has field "AC" required by SHAPEIT4 for phasing.

 ```